GEOS-DEV/GEOS/src/docs/sphinx/tutorials/deadOilBottomLayersSPE10/Tutorial.rst

   0 >>> Clean Adjacency...
   0 >>> *** Done...

-When ``Running simulation`` is shown, we are done with the case set up and go into the execution of the simulation itself:
+When ``Running simulation`` is shown, we are done with the case set-up and the code steps into the execution of the simulation itself:

 .. code-block:: console